tju01/lm-eval-for-chat-models/inference-modifications.md

-# 4. Inference modifications
+# Proposal for inference modifications

 The inference code in lm-evaluation-harness needs to be modified to deal with multi-turn conversations and integrate faster inference methods like vLLM that are very important for longer text generation tasks.

-## 4.1 Worker processes
+## Worker processes

 Currently, the inference in lm-evaluation-harness is quite integrated with `torch.distributed`.
 Inside the `evaluate` function, there is code conditional on `lm.rank` for collecting the requests in the beginning, executing them on each rank and then collecting them in the end again.